 Children's PFD's are Type 1 (Level 100).
 They are available sized according to age (years 1-2, 3-4, 4-6, 6-8, 8-10, 12-14) and provide the higher level of floatation in a safe floating position.
-Smaller sizes for toddlers have an additional strap to stop the PFD riding up.
+Smaller sizes for toddlers have an additional strap between the legs to stop smaller children from sliding out.

 PFD Type 3 (Level 50S)

 This is a buoyancy garment – not a life jacket.
 They have similar buoyancy to a PFD Type 2 but are manufactured in a wide variety of colours and are shaped or equipped for particular activities, eg. camouflage colours.
 Their visibility for paddle sports is not always sufficient, hence we prefer Type 2 PFD which are in high visibility colours and have reflective strips.